 The truck that was destroyed is an essential part of the local affiliate’s operations.
 It is used for transporting materials to and from the ReStore on Distributor Road (at Goldstar Blvd.), a retail clearinghouse that sells appliances, construction materials, and other home goods to benefit HFH-MWGW.

-“Having been involved with Habitat in the past, I know just how important even one of those vehicles is,” says Marissa Derderian, complex coordinator in Residential Services and advisor for the WPI chapter.
+“Having been involved with Habitat in the past, I know just how important even one of those vehicles is,” says Marissa Derderian, complex coordinator in the Housing & Residential Experience Center and advisor for the WPI chapter.
 “We’re trying to help out.”

 The WPI chapter has about 60 members this year, says president Laura Kowalczyk ’14, and they are active participants in HFH-MWGW’s operations.
 Students hold build days once or twice during each term to work on homes currently being built in the area; they contribute $500 to $1,000 each time.